-Before we go to the materials, I want to start with reference to the official blueprint:
+Before we go to the materials, I want to start with an official blueprint:

 Regarding coverage, I have already given you an overview above.
 You need to know something about everything AWS related, in particular, about the services.
 And almost everything about some areas - I will list them below.

 Additionally, it is a Professional exam, so I would say it requires an excellent knowledge of AWS on the level of Associate certificates and beyond.
 All of that supported by a ton of real, production-grade experience (like 2-3 years of work with AWS systems).
 They are not joking here, like with the Associate level exams.
-A great example is distractors, which on the lower levels are sometimes absurd or referring to a non-existing service, here they can be a legit solution, which is just expensive, and they are asking about cost-effective one.
+A great example is distractors, which are sometimes absurd or referring to a non-existing service on the lower levels.
+Here you can observe a legit solution, which is just expensive, and they are asking about a cost-effective one.

 My feeling regarding the exam construction is that there was not a lot of multiple-response questions.
-A lot about networking, high-availability, serverless, surprisingly some about AWS Elastic Beanstalk, some about Amazon Elasticsearch Service, but not so much about Amazon RDS and in general about databases.
-Maybe 3-4 questions about Amazon DynamoDB in total, and the same amount about Amazon Kinesis.
-Last, but not least – this surprised me the most – almost no questions about frameworks like Well-Architected or Cloud Adoption.
+A lot about networking, high-availability, and serverless, surprisingly, AWS Elastic Beanstalk, some about Amazon Elasticsearch Service, but not so much about Amazon RDS and in general about databases.
+Maybe 3-4 questions about Amazon DynamoDB in total and the same amount about Amazon Kinesis.
+Last but not least - this surprised me the most - almost no questions about frameworks like Well-Architected or Cloud Adoption.